-- Tardy 1: Teacher warning, teacher consequence (such as a "conduct check") - Tardy 2: Teacher warning, teacher consequence (such as a "conduct check"), parent may be contacted, student will be issued a warning slip by Asst.
-Principal - Tardy 3: Student assigned one detention, parent contacted by Asst.
-Principal - Tardy 4: Student assigned two detentions, conference with Asst.
-Principal, parent contacted by Asst.
-Principal - Tardy 5: Student assigned multiple detentions, parent conference with Asst.
-Principal
+- Tardy 1: Teacher warning, possible teacher consequence - Tardy 2: Teacher warning, possible teacher consequence, parent may be contacted, student will be issued a warning slip by Asst.
+Principal - Tardy 3: Student meets with Asst.
+Principal, assigned one detention, parent contacted by Asst.
+Principal - Tardy 4: Student meets with Asst.
+Principal, assigned one detention, parent contacted by Asst.
+Principal - Tardy 5: Student meets with Asst.
+Principal, assigned two detentions, parent contacted by Asst.
+Principal - Tardy 6: Parent conference with student and Asst. principal, assigned two detentions - Tardy 7: Saturday School or in-school suspension assigned, parent contacted by Asst.
+Principal - Tardy 8: Loss of eligibility for extracurricular activities.
+Parent requested to shadow student, other consequences to be determined (may include additional parent conferences, Saturday School, in-house suspension, and/or loss of extracurricular privileges.)

-• Tardy 6: Parent may be requested to shadow student, other consequences to be determined Detention reminder slips will be given to students as a courtesy.
+Detention reminder slips will be given to students as a courtesy.
 Students who have been assigned a detention must serve that detention, even if they do not receive the reminder slip.
 Skipping detention will result in the detention being doubled.
 Students who skip detention more than once may be suspended as that would be considered an act of defiance.
 Detention will be held in the Library on Mon., Tues., and Wed. from 3:10-4:00.
 Students are to silently work on homework while serving detention.